-This Basis for Conclusions accompanies, but is not part of, the proposed International Public Sector Accounting Standards.
+This Basis for Conclusions accompanies, but is not part of, IPSAS 29.

 - BC1.
-This Basis for Conclusions summarizes the International Public Sector Accounting Standards Board's (IPSASB) considerations in reaching the conclusions in IPSAS XX (ED 38), "Financial Instruments: Recognition and Measurement."
-As this IPSAS is based on IAS 39, "Financial Instruments: Recognition and Measurement" issued by the International Accounting Standards Board (IASB), the Basis for Conclusions outlines only those areas where IPSAS XX (ED 38) deviates from the main requirements of IAS 32. - BC2.
-This project on financial instruments forms part of the IPSASB's convergence program which aims to converge IPSASs with International Financial Reporting Standards (IFRSs).
+This Basis for Conclusions summarizes the IPSASB's considerations in reaching the conclusions in IPSAS 29, "Financial Instruments: Recognition and Measurement."
+As this Standard is based on IAS 39, "Financial Instruments: Recognition and Measurement" issued by the IASB, the Basis for Conclusions outlines only those areas where IPSAS 29 departs from the main requirements of IAS 39. - BC2.
+This project on financial instruments forms part of the IPSASB's convergence program which aims to converge IPSASs with IFRSs.
 The IPSASB acknowledges that there are other aspects of financial instruments, insofar as they relate to the public sector, which are not addressed in IAS 39.
 These will be addressed by future projects of the IPSASB.
 In particular, the IPSASB acknowledges that future projects are required to address: - Certain transactions undertaken by central banks; and - Receivables and payables that arise from arrangements that are, in substance, similar to, and have the same economic effect as, financial instruments, but are not contractual in nature. - BC3.
-In developing this IPSAS, the IPSASB agreed to retain the existing text of IAS 39 wherever consistent with existing IPSASs, and deal with certain public sector specific issues through additional application guidance. - BC4.
-In September 2007 the IASB issued amendments to IAS 1, "Presentation of Financial Statements" which introduced "comprehensive income" into the presentation of financial statements.
-As the IPSASB has not yet considered comprehensive income, along with some of the other amendments proposed in IAS 1, those amendments have not been included in IPSAS XX (ED 38). - BC5.
-Certain amendments to IAS 39 published by the IASB during 2008 have been included in the text of IPSAS XX (ED 38) even though they have not been approved as final amendments by the IASB at the date of publication.
-These include: - Amendments to the scope of IAS 39 along with the requirements for identifying embedded derivatives included in the annual improvements proposed in 2008. - Amendments to IAS 39 and IFRIC 9 relating to the classification of embedded derivatives published in December 2008.
+In developing this Standard, the IPSASB agreed to retain the existing text of IAS 39 wherever consistent with existing IPSASs, and deal with certain public sector specific issues through additional application guidance. - BC4.
+In September 2007, the IASB issued amendments to IAS 1, "Presentation of Financial Statements" which introduced "comprehensive income" into the presentation of financial statements.
+As the IPSASB has not yet considered comprehensive income, along with some of the other amendments proposed in IAS 1, those amendments have not been included in IPSAS 29.
+The text of IAS 39 as published at December 31, 2008, including certain amendments made by the IASB to IAS 39 in April 2009 as part of its improvements project, have been included in the text of IPSAS 29.
+The IPSASB acknowledged that IFRS 9, "Financial Instruments" was issued in November 2009.
+The IPSASB also recognized that the IASB plans further significant modifications to IAS 39.
+The IPSASB therefore decided to consider any modifications to IASB requirements for financial instruments as part of a future project.